Para-Ordnance .45 ACP Pistols

 12

-Notes: This is billed by Para-Ordnance as the "world’s smallest high-capacity .45 ACP pistol," and is does manage to stuff a pretty good amount of rounds into a rather small package.
+Notes: The first member of this series, the Warthog, is billed by Para-Ordnance as the “world’s smallest high-capacity .45 ACP pistol,” and is does manage to stuff a pretty good amount of rounds into a rather small package.
 The Warthog is a small black-finished pistol can be a bit difficult to shoot, particularly to those with large hands.
 The magazine has a flare at the bottom front to curl the little finger around to help stabilize the weapon.
 The Warthog also has the new Para-Power Extractor that gives the pistol more positive extraction.
 Most of the pistol is made of aluminum alloy and is very light.
 At its heart, though, the Warthog is a tiny version of its M-1911 ancestor.
 A variant of the Warthog, the Nite Hawg (also known as the Stealth Hawg) is finished completely in non-reflective black, to include the magazines.
 A further variant of the Nite Hawg, the Lite Hawg, is equipped with a short MIL-STD-1913 rail under the dust cover and luminous 3-dot sights.
 It is otherwise identical to the Warthog, except for a slight cost difference.
+Another version, the Slim Hawg, uses a single-stack magazine to further reduce size and make it easier to conceal.
+For game purposes, the Slim Hawg is otherwise identical to the Warthog.

 The Hawg-9 is a modified form of the Warthog, designed to fire 9mm Parabellum instead of .45 ACP.
 It retains the same basic shape and construction of the Warthog, with appropriate changes necessary to fire 9mm Parabellum.
 Since the "Hawg" series was originally designed for .45 ACP, the Hawg-9 is capable of firing even the most powerful 9mm Parabellum rounds, such as +P and ++P loads.